iPhone Moon Astrophotography

 12" f/8 LX600 w/StarLock

 2" 30mm eyepiece

 iPhone 11 Pro Max

 Mounted the iPhone 11 Pro Max on the 2" 9mm 100° eyepiece using the Levenhuk adapter.
-Took these afocal 271X photos using NightCap Camera (ISO 32, 1/610sec, 1X lens) of the craters Aristarchus (left) and Copernicus (right).
+Took this afocal 271X photo using NightCap Camera (ISO 32, 1/610sec, 1X lens) of the craters Aristarchus (left) and Copernicus (right).

 Comments are welcome using Email.
 Twitter users can use the button below to tweet this report to their followers.
 Thanks.